-Ronda is primarily known for its stunning Puente Nuevo bride (or new bridge), that links the two parts of the city sitting high above a gorge.
+Ronda is primarily known for its stunning Puente Nuevo bridge (or new bridge), that links the two parts of the city sitting high above a gorge.
 From the bridge, you can see stunning vistas of the mountains all around the town.
 Completed in 1793, it took over four decades to construct the bridge, which spans the nearly 400 foot deep gorge over the Guadalevin River in the center of town.
 It is gorges.

 The Puente Nuevo also plays a critical role in the city’s history.
 During the Spanish Civil War, prisoners on both sides of the conflict were flung to their deaths from the bridge.
 The scene inspired Ernest Hemingway to include it in his book, For Whom the Bell Tolls.
 Hemingway was one of many artists and writers who found inspiration in the city’s beauty.

 For us, we discovered one of the best things to do in Ronda is simply to walk the city and take pictures.
 The highlight is the beautiful views of the Puente Nuevo from all sides of the gorge, but also views from the lookout of the bridge itself.
 The steep trail down to the Puerta de los Molinas also offers great views of the bridge.

 We could spend all day photographing the city’s bridges and the beautiful Moorish architecture.
 Ronda is simply gorges.

 Ronda Visiting Information

 We visited Ronda on a day trip between Tarifa/Algeciras and Granada.
 Ronda makes a nice stopping point to get lunch and stop over for a few hours.